lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 {: .notice}
 **05/2020**, 1 paper is accepted at **IEEE TIP**.
 {: .notice}
-**01/2020**, I will join Human Understanding and Empathy Group, **Microsoft Research**, Redmond, United States in this year for research internship.
+**01/2020**, I will join the Human Understanding and Empathy Group, **Microsoft Research**, Redmond, United States in this year for a research internship.
 (Canceled by COVID-19)
 {: .notice}

   </div>